 Everything we know about St Louis school shooting that left three dead

-The gunman killed an adult female and girl before being fatally shot by responding police officers
+The gunman killed a teacher and student before being fatally shot by responding police officers

 One adult, one girl and shooter die in shooting at St. Louis high school, police confirm

-A gunman shot and killed two victims at a St Louis high school before being fatally shot by police officers at the scene and dying later at a hospital.
+A gunman shot and killed two victims at a St Louis high school before being fatally shot by police officers at the scene.

 News video captured students fleeing for safety as the incident took place at the Central Visual and Performing Arts High School in south St Louis, Missouri, on Monday morning.